Riley Adams Player Props: Nationals vs. Phillies

 Riley Adams At The Plate

-- Adams is batting .283 with three doubles, two triples, three home runs and six walks.
+- Adams has three doubles, two triples, three home runs and six walks while hitting .283.

-- Adams has had at least one RBI in 29.4% of his games this year (five of 17), with more than one RBI three times (17.6%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 29.4% of his games this year, Adams has driven in at least one run.
+In three of those games (17.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 - He has scored in four of 17 games so far this season.